azadbolour/boardgame/haskell-server/README.md

 * Initialize the database with the needed tables: `./migrate-postgres.sh`.

-  It gets its configuraiton from the _config.yml_ file you created.
+  It gets its configuration from the _config.yml_ file you created.

   If all went well a few tables will have been created in the database, and the _player_ table will include a single user.

-* Add initial base data: `./add-base-data.sh`.
+* Provide initial seed data data: `./populate-seed-data.sh`.

+* Set up the configuration for tests:

+    `cp config.yml.template test-data/test-config.yml`

+  Note that there are sample configuration files for both postgres and sqlite in the test-data directory.
+So you could run through these getting started steps by using sqlite as well.

 * Run the tests: `stack test`.